 The First Time is a Wine

 The crazy part is that Bob has not a single tattoo.
-Over the next year they worked on this masterpiece weekly, religiously, like a sacrifice of skin and pigment and iconography and folklore.
-A tiger, standing on a rock, puffs out it’s chest in an act of displaying its strength, while, overhead, a dragon exerts its dominion of the power of enlightenment, hanging in the clouds, as peonies bloom everywhere.
+Over the next year, they worked on this masterpiece weekly, religiously, as a sacrifice of skin and pigment and iconography and folklore.
+A tiger, standing on a rock, puffs out its chest in an act of displaying its strength, while, overhead, a dragon exerts its dominion of the power of enlightenment, hanging in the clouds, as peonies bloom everywhere.